Simple Life Corporation

 When cleaning out clutter, we have found that the very first thing you have to do is to acquire the ability to admit that you have and will make mistakes.
 When you get past this, it gets much easier to get rid of that expensive pair of pants that look absolutely hideous on you.
 It also allows you to admit that at some point in the future, there will probably be one or two things that you threw out or gave away that you wish that you didn't.
 Actually, we have found that very rarely do we regret having gotten rid of something!
 It just seems that way when you are moving it out.
 If you are very fearful of the possibility that you will desperately need something that is just clutter right now, then pack it in a box, list the contents, seal it up and date it.
 Open it in six months or a year and see if you missed it.
 If not, get rid of it.

-Check out our Clutter Control Page for ideas on where to give your good, useable clutter.
+Check out our Clutter Control Page for ideas on where to give your good, useable clutter and for more ideas on how to declutter your home.

 4) SIGN UP FOR AUTOMATIC PAYMENT OF YOUR UTILITIES, MORTGAGE, and OTHER REGULAR BILLS